SAP ABAP FAQ's

 28) I am required to update equipment status as inactive & delete.
 So I am using function module STATUS_CHANGE_INTERN_VB & this is working fine, however, it doesn’t have exceptions for handling the error messages & even sy-subrc getting 0 if it fails also.
 Would request you to please suggest me how to handle this scenario?
 Is there any BAPI to update status in IE02?

 This FM is an ‘update task’ FM, generally Open-SQL statements, not much check, so no to be called in customer development.

-29) In ABAP can the user write select * in loop?
+29) In ABAP can the user write select * in the loop?

-30) What is difference between a singleton and a static class ABAP?
+30) What is the difference between a singleton and a static class ABAP?

 A class which only contains static components and no instance components is known as a static class.
 The user can directly access the components using the “=>” operator.
 A global static class is loaded once with its class pool into the current internal session.
 Like every ABAP program, it cannot be clearly deleted from the session.
 In subclasses, the static methods (declared using CLASS-METHODS) of a class cannot be redefined.